MScBiomedicalInformatics/MSIB32500/README.md

 ## 12. COURSE EVALUATION

 The Graham School administers web-based course evaluations to students for each course near the end of the quarter.
 Your completion of both the Unit (course) and Faculty evaluations is required.
 You will be sent the web-link and instructions via e-mail later in the quarter.
-Your evaluation of the course and faculty is anonymous; your identity can not be linked with your responses.
+Your evaluation of the course and faculty is anonymous; your identity cannot be linked with your responses.

 ## 13. STUDENTS WITH DISABILITIES